- To provide a suite of tools that help all officers to perform their duties, and all members to participate in the activities of the Kingdom.

 - A given user’s access levels should be determined by the role they hold, and the groups they belong to.
 A user who takes on office should get the additional system access they need to do their job automatically, once their name is linked to the office the hold.
 A user who is made a member of a group should get access to all the resources relevant to the group.

-Extension & Integration
+Extension and Integration

-Every business system Lochac runs relates to the same community of people, and the same collection of baronies, shires, cantons and colleges.
+Every system Lochac runs relates to the same community of people, and the same collection of baronies, shires, cantons and colleges.
 If we don’t just have one system, then we want all the systems that we do have to talk to each other, so that people don’t have to maintain their details separately in each system, and so that an update to one system (like the establishment of a new shire) is reflected everywhere.

 We also need all our systems to allow for extension in the future, as we add new activities, qualifications, awards or types of member or group.